Polyark Documentation

 const calldata = await clobClient.encodeMatchOrder(order);

 Trading is blocked while the kill switch is active.
-Lift it from the Overview tab before executing trades.
+Lift it from the Overview tab first.

 Managing fees